-The tax benefits that are available to us require us to continue to meet various conditions and may be terminated or reduced in the future, which could increase our costs and taxes.
+The tax benefits that may be available to us will require us to meet various conditions and may be terminated or reduced in the future, which could increase our costs and taxes.

-We believe that we are eligible for certain tax benefits provided to a "Preferred Technological Enterprise" under the Israeli Law for the Encouragement of Capital Investments, 5719-1959, referred to as the Investment Law.
-However we have not yet examined our eligibility due to the irrelevance of the Investment Law to us in light of our current loss-making status.
+We may be eligible for certain tax benefits provided to a "Preferred Technological Enterprise" under the Israeli Law for the Encouragement of Capital Investments, 5719-1959, referred to as the Investment Law.
+However, we have not yet examined our eligibility due to the irrelevance of the Investment Law to us in light of our current loss-making status.
 In order to be eligible for the tax benefits for a "Preferred Technological Enterprise" we must meet certain conditions stipulated in the Investment Law and its regulations, as amended.
 If we increase our activities outside of Israel through acquisitions, for example, our expanded activities might not be eligible for inclusion in future Israeli tax benefit programs.
 See the section titled "Material income tax considerations-Israeli tax considerations-Law for the encouragement of capital investments, 5719-1959."